 My mom lives in a well-to-do tourist town with excellent schools and shopping, within 30 minutes of a thriving city.

 If you read the recent articles below, you can see where internet gaps continue to exist in the United States … and where the opportunities for print are large.

-Print is huge in these places: newspapers, direct mail, printed shoppers, retail coupon books, tourism magazines, book stores, new libraries (with fireplaces!), lively store windows, card and gift shops (lots of custom screenprinting and letterpress-printed items), and chic grocery stores featuring specialty foods and local items, cleverly packaged or wrapped.
+Print is huge in these off-the-grid places.
+You see it everywhere… local and neighborhood newspapers, direct mail with carrier route saturation, printed shoppers filled with advertisements, retail coupon books, tourism magazines, thriving book stores, new libraries (with fireplaces!), lively store windows, card and gift shops (with clever custom screen printed and letterpressed items), and chic grocery stores featuring specialty foods and local items, beautifully packaged or wrapped in eye-catching graphics.

 To serve this sector means we can’t take anything for granted.